cellsjs/piscosour/README.md

 #### 3. Check if a pisco command has all system requirements satisfied

-    cells component:validate --pstage check --b-disablePrompts --b-disableContextCheck
+    cells component:validate --pstage core-check --b-disablePrompts --b-disableContextCheck

 Command explanation:

 - **cells component:validate**: is the pisco command that you want to check.
-- **--pstage check**: this means that only the check stage is executed for all the pipeline.
-System requirements check is a **pre-hook** of the stage **check** so you have to execute only this stage.
+- **--pstage core-check**: this means that only the core-check stage is executed for all the pipeline.
+System requirements check is a **pre-hook** of the stage **core-check** so you have to execute only this stage.
 - **--b-disablePrompts**: disable all prompts for the command.
 - **--b-disableContextCheck**: disable context checks for commands that need one.